-Multi-billionaire and globally famous investor Warren Buffett has weighed in again on the cryptocurrencies debate during an interview with an American news channel.
+Multi-billionaire and globally famous investor Warren Buffett has weighed in again on the cryptocurrency debate during an interview with an American news channel.

 Buffett, whose estimated net worth lies at around $87 billion US dollars, was asked by CNBC presenter Becky Quick what he thought about Bitcoin.